threefoldfoundation/www_examplesite/content/project/hpe/hpe.md

 countries: California, US
 cities: San Jose
 rank: 1
 excerpt: HPE wants to help ThreeFold to offer hardware and IT services to the community.
-Our joined service starts with 110 countries.
-First joint projects have been delivered with HPE recognising €2m in net new revenue already.
 created: 2021-03-20
 image: ./hpe.png
 image_caption: hpe